10 Essential Student Loan Tips

 2. Borrow Only What You Need

 Education is an investment, but over-borrowing can lead to long-term financial strain.
 Create a budget and minimize loan amounts.
-Consider how compound interest can work for you instead of against you when planning your financial future.
+Consider how compound interest calculator can work for you instead of against you when planning your financial future.

 3. Maximize Free Aid First